The cleaning products that you use in your home may help make it spotless and shiny, but they could do more harm than good.

 If you have tough dirt and grime that needs a nice scrub with the least amount of effort try a mixture of 1 part Castile Soap and 1 Part Cream of Tartar.
 Rub over the surface that needs to be cleaned then spray with some hydrogen peroxide.
 Let stand for a few minutes and whip clean.

-Fill a bottle with water these water, lavender, lemon, rosemary, tea tree essential oils and use as you would Lysol disinfectant.
+Fill a bottle with water, lavender, lemon, rosemary, and tea tree essential oils then use as you would Lysol disinfectant.
 You can also use the Plant Therapy Germ Fighter in the same way.

 Pin It For Later